By James Eliot, Markets & Finance Editor

 1999’s Bold Bullish Article: Dismissing the Bubbleologists Before It Was Cool

 In the first quarter of 1999, Amazon’s stock skyrocketed 67%, sparking a debate that continues to reverberate today: Are we witnessing a tech bubble or a genuine technological revolution?
 This milestone epitomizes how market skepticism can blind analysts to emerging transformative technologies.
 An article published in 1999 rejected the “bubbleologist” sentiment that dominated the discourse, asserting that those waving red flags often lacked a nuanced understanding of innovation cycles.
-As we explore these dynamics, retail investors and finance professionals can extract valuable lessons about investing in disruptive technologies.
+As we explore these dynamics, retail investors and finance professionals can extract valuable lessons about investing in disruptive technologies, as highlighted in the discussion about Amazon’s evolution in the digital marketplace.

 What Is the Tech Bubble?

 A tech bubble occurs when stock prices in the technology sector rise to unrealistic levels, driven predominantly by speculative investments rather than intrinsic value.
 Understanding this phenomenon matters today as skepticism around companies like Tesla and Coinbase grows.
 Think of it as a carnival balloon: it can expand significantly (just like stock prices) but is ultimately susceptible to popping if not tethered by solid fundamentals.
-For deeper insights, consider exploring the interaction models reshaping financial services today.
+This concept relates closely to the analysis of companies like eBay, which has navigated similar perceptions of volatility.

 How Tech Bubbles Work in Practice